OneHourGameJam/OneHourGameJam/README.md

 ## Manually:
 What you need is a web server capable of running PHP, for example Apache.

-If you prefer to follow a video tutorial, please watch the following:
+If you prefer to follow a video tutorial, please watch the following - keep in mind this video hasn't been updated in a while so read through the rest of the written guide where inconsistencies appear between what the video shows and what you see when setting up:

 [![OneHourGameJam Local Copy Setup](http://img.youtube.com/vi/NiaaSXDoVf0/0.jpg)](http://www.youtube.com/watch?v=NiaaSXDoVf0 "OneHourGameJam Local Copy Setup")